whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-24-can-rabbits-eat-tomatoes.md

 ---
 title: "Can Rabbits Eat Tomatoes?"
 permalink: /:categories/can-rabbits-eat-tomatoes.html
 excerpt: "Wondering whether your pet rabbit can eat tomatoes?
+What about the stems, vines or leaves?
 Read this post to find out if they are healthy and learn some great tips on how to feed them."
 date: 2018-03-24
 last_modified_at: 2018-03-24
 header: